Global Code of Business Conduct

 Compliance with international regulations such as the U.S. Export Administration Regulations (EAR), and the Office of Foreign Assets Control (OFAC) sanctions is critical to preventing unauthorized exports or re-exports of controlled items.

-Medical Device Components is committed to conducting thorough due diligence, including screening customers, suppliers, and partners against government watchlists and ensuring proper export licensing when required.
-Additionally, our business has established internal controls, which maintain accurate records, and provide employee training to mitigate risks of non-compliance.
+MDC is committed to conducting thorough due diligence, including screening customers, suppliers, and partners against government watchlists and ensuring proper export licensing when required.
+Additionally, our business has established internal controls, which maintain accurate records, and provide training to mitigate risks of non-compliance.

 Violations of export control regulations can result in severe penalties, including fines, loss of export privileges, and reputational damage, making strict adherence essential for legal and ethical business operations.